Stewart Gore-Browne: Semi-retirement

 Gore-Browne spent most of his later years at Shiwa Ngandu, where he replaced citrus crops with cattle.
 However, he remained actively interested in politics.
 When, in 1953, the Federation of Rhodesia and Nyasaland was imposed against the wishes of some local settlers and urban Africans, Gore-Browne opposed it because he felt that it was based on the discredited idea of 'partnership'.
 By 1960 he was committed to African majority rule, and was friendly with Kenneth Kaunda, leader of the United National Independence Party.

 In the general election of 1962, Gore-Browne stood for that party.
 However, he failed to win enough white votes to qualify.
 In 1964 he was an honoured guest at Zambia's independence ceremonies in Lusaka.

 He died from pneumonia at Kasama Hospital, Zambia, on 4 August 1967.
 He was buried at Shiwa Ngandu two days later in Zambia's only to date state funeral for a white person.
 Kenneth Kaunda, then President of Zambia, gave the eulogy.

 Lady Lorna Gore-Browne, his wife, died in London in 2002 at the age of 93.

 John and Lorna Harvey (his daughter) were murdered by gunmen on their other farm in Chisamba in 1992.
-After this, the mansion was left vacant and in disrepair.
-His grandson, David Harvey, continued living on a remote part of the land but not in the ruined mansion.
-It was not until 1999 when Gore-Browne's eldest grandson, Charlie, took over the mansion and, together with his wife Jo, they set about the monumental task of restoring the house and turning the huge grounds into a fully-functioning farm once more.
-As at 2016, Charlie and Jo also used the house as a special guest house.